AvantikaNaik/AvantikaNaik.github.io/README.md

-# Personal Website Resume - Avantika Naik
+# Personal Website Resume for Computer Science

-Welcome to the source code for my personal website and blog!
+Edited by Sunwoo Kang

-Edited by Avantika Naik from original by CEEVEE with KARDS from Styleshouts and Sunwoo Kang
+Merged CEEVEE with KARDS from Styleshouts :)

+For any questions on starting a personal website for resume, please contact swkang73@stanford.edu / sunnybd97@gmail.com.

 SOURCES AND CREDITS: